CybercentreCanada/Maco/README.md

 Some things to keep in mind:
 * The Yara rule names must be prefixed with the extractor class name.
-    * e.g. class 'MyScript' has Yara rules named 'MyScriptDetect1' and 'MyScriptDetect2', not 'Detect1'
+    * e.g. Class 'MyScript' has Yara rules named 'MyScriptDetect1' and 'MyScriptDetect2', not 'Detect1'
 * You can load other scripts contained within the same folder via a Python relative import
-    * see `complex.py` for details
+    * See `complex.py` for details
 * You can standardise your usage of the '`other`' dict
-    * this is optional, see `limit_other.py` for details
+    * This is optional, see `limit_other.py` for details
-    * consider instead making a PR with the properties you are frequently using
+    * Consider instead making a PR with the properties you are frequently using

 # Requirements